 Major External Awards

 – First Year Funding: prospective domestic journalism students with first-class standings are strongly encouraged to apply for SSHRCs directly through SSHRC (not through UBC) and the institution in which they achieved their bachelor’s degree.
-This funding is for the first year of study (see below for second year SSHRC/UGF funding).
-The deadline is December 13 of the year prior to our September intake.
+This funding is for the first year of study (see below for second year SSHRC/Graduate Affiliate funding).
+The deadline is December 01 of the year prior to our September intake.
 Your undergraduate university may have an internal deadline that is earlier, so make sure that you check with the faculty or department as soon as you can.
 More information can be found on the SSHRC website.

-Donna Logan Scholarship in Investigative Journalism: This scholarship will be awarded to a second year Journalism student who demonstrates exceptional ability in investigative research and reporting; and who also displays an interest in pursuing a career in daily journalism.
+*Donna Logan Scholarship in Investigative Journalism: This graduation scholarship will be awarded to a second year Journalism student who demonstrates exceptional ability in investigative research and reporting; and who also displays an interest in pursuing a career in daily journalism.

-*The Fairchild Group Scholarship: A scholarship of $2,000 annually has been endowed by the Fairchild Group to alternate each year between the UBC Graduate School of Journalism and the UBC Film Production Program.
+*The Fairchild Group Scholarship: A scholarship has been endowed by the Fairchild Group to alternate each year between the UBC Graduate School of Journalism and the UBC Film Production Program.
 Thomas Fung, owner and founder, presented the award.
 The award is bestowed on the recommendation of the Department of Theatre and Film in even-numbered years and on the recommendation of the School of Journalism in odd-numbered years.
 Preference is given to Canadian and international students with good academic standing who are focusing on cultural diversity and entrepreneurial leadership.

 *Graduate Support Initiative (GSI) Awards: A number of entrance awards, available to some incoming students demonstrating academic excellence and a commitment to journalism as a career, are administered by the UBC Graduate School of Journalism’s Awards Committee.
 The funds for these awards are made available from the Faculty of Arts and/or Faculty of Graduate Studies.
 Awards are determined on the basis of merit and diversity and are open to any graduate student regardless of citizenship or visa status.
 The number of awards, and the value of each award, is revised annually.

-Gwyn and Aileen Gunn Bursary in Journalism: Bursaries totalling $22,300 have been endowed through a bequest from Gwyneth M. Gunn for students in the School of Journalism, with preference for women students in need of financial assistance.
+Gwyn and Aileen Gunn Bursary in Journalism: Bursaries have been endowed through a bequest from Gwyneth M. Gunn for students in the School of Journalism, with preference for women students in need of financial assistance.
 Only students who have applied for Canadian student loans are eligible.
 Students do not need to apply directly to UBC Financial Aid.
 UBC Financial Aid determines bursary amounts from data derived from student loan applications.

-*Hal Straight Gold Medal in Journalism: A gold medal and $500 prize have been endowed by Beverley J. Straight and Robert H. Straight in honour of their father, Hal Straight, who was an editor, managing editor, and publisher for over 50 years.
+*Hal Straight Gold Medal in Journalism: A gold medal and prize hav been endowed by Beverley J. Straight and Robert H. Straight in honour of their father, Hal Straight, who was an editor, managing editor, and publisher for over 50 years.
 The award is offered to the most outstanding graduate student in Journalism and is made on the recommendation of the School.

-*James L. and Donald A. Duncan Fellowship to Advance Excellence in Journalism: A $10,000 fellowship has been endowed by the family of James L. and Donald A. Duncan to honour them and recognize their high regard for excellence and integrity in journalism.
+*James L. and Donald A. Duncan Fellowship to Advance Excellence in Journalism: A entrance scholarship has been endowed by the family of James L. and Donald A. Duncan to honour them and recognize their high regard for excellence and integrity in journalism.
 Preference is given to graduate students with excellent writing abilities who are well-read and have a demonstrated interest in a broad range of journalistic topics.
 The award is made on the recommendation of the UBC Graduate School of Journalism.

-Rafe Mair Award for Excellence in Journalism: A prize worth $1,000 has been endowed by The Jim Pattison Broadcast Group in honour of Rafe Mair.
+Rafe Mair Award for Excellence in Journalism: A prize has been endowed by The Jim Pattison Broadcast Group in honour of Rafe Mair.
 It is awarded to a student in the graduating class in Journalism.
 The prize is awarded to the graduating student who has produced the best published work of public service journalism during the degree program.